Relaxation of photo-excited hot carriers beyond multi-temperature models: General theory description verified by experiments on Pb/Si(111): Acknowledgments

 Financial support by Deutsche Forschungsgemeinschaft (DFG) within SFB 1242 "Non-equilibrium dynamics of condensed matter in the time domain", project number 278162697, and within the Emmy-Noether program (grant no. RE3977/1) is gratefully acknowledged.
+We acknowledge support by the Open Access Publication Fund of the University of Duisburg-Essen.